 A second control experiment was also done in which A375 cells were infected with viral constructs that deliver either a non-targeting control shRNA (shNTC) or a construct with tandem YAP and TAZ shRNAs.
 After stable selection, the cells were co-transfected with the PRL-TK construct and either the YAP/TAZ-TEAD reporter construct or the minimal promoter construct.
 In cells transfected with the YAP/TAZ-TEAD reporter construct, the YAP/TAZ shRNA significantly reduced firefly luciferase levels, but the control shNTC did not (Figure 2C).
 Firefly luciferase levels were not changed by either the shNTC or the YAP/TAZ shRNA in cells transfected with the minimal promoter (Figure 2C).
 Consistent with the results above, the Renilla signal in each well was also not significantly altered by the control shNTC or the YAP/TAZ shRNA (Fig 2C), further indicating that the PRL-TK control construct is not responsive to YAP or TAZ.
 Collectively, these experiments show that the reporter system is behaving as expected in A375 cells, which is consistent with previous studies using these vectors2,14.

 As a proof of concept experiment, we screened a small lentiviral shRNA library in A375 cells.
 Our test library contained shRNAs targeting several genes that were previously shown to regulate YAP/TAZ function in other cell types.
 However, the role of several of these genes in the regulation of YAP and TAZ in melanoma is unknown.
-Our library included genes that are required for YAP/TAZ activity, such as RAF1, MDM2, PIK3CA, MAPK8, PAK4, EZH2, PDK1, ERBB4, and CCNE216-38, and genes predicted to inhibit YAP/TAZ activity, such as CSK, ERBB2, ATM, CDH1, GSN, PTEN, ATR, and RB139-54.
+Our library included genes that are required for YAP/TAZ activity, such as RAF1, MDM2, PIK3CA, MAPK8, PAK4, EZH2, PDK1, ERBB4, and CCNE216-38, and genes predicted to inhibit YAP/TAZ activity, such as CSK, ERBB2, ATM, CDH1, Gelsolin (GSN), PTEN, ATR, and RB139-54.
 As controls, we included a tandem YAP/TAZ shRNA14, a non-targeting control shRNA (shNTC), and an shRNA targeting Src, which we previously showed was required for maximal YAP/TAZ activity in A375 cells14.